nashville-software-school/bangazon-inc/book-4-capstone/CAPSTONE_CHECKLIST.md

 1. Update `Startup.cs` to use Entity Framework and ApplicationDbContext
 1. Update `Startup.cs` to ignore reference loops when serializing JSON
 1. Update `Startup.cs` to handle JWTs
+1. Update `Startup.cs` to call `UseAuthentication` before `UseAuthorization`
-1. Copy in the `UserProfileRepository` and `UserProfileController` from WisdomAndGrace and modify as needed
+1. Copy in the `UserProfileRepository`, `IUserProfileRepository` and `UserProfileController` from Tabloid/Gifter and modify as needed
+1. Register the `UserProfileRepository` with ASP.NET by calling `services.AddTransient` inside `Startup.cs`

 > **NOTE:** Make sure to update the `namespace` of any classes you copy/paste from another project.